Samsung/tizen-docs/docs/application/native/guides/location-sensors/maps.md

 # Maps and Maps Service

+(This module has been deprecated since Tizen 8.0)

 Map service features include geocoding, reverse geocoding, place searching, route calculation, and view widgets.

 The main Maps Service API features are: